-- In the 2016-2017 school year, Mexican composers Samuel Pascoe and Rodrigo Cadet will spend four weeks over the course of three visits with elementary, high school, and community choral singers, exploring Mexican cultural and choral music traditions.
+- In the 2017-2018 school year, Mexican composers Bernardo Feldman and Jimena Contreras will spend four weeks over the course of three visits with elementary, high school, and community choral singers, exploring Mexican cultural and choral music traditions.

 - The program will culminate in the creation of new music compositions by our composers-in-residence, premiered at the VocalEssence ¡Cantaré!
-Community Concert at Ordway Concert Hall in St. Paul on May 2, 2017 at 7 pm.
+10th Anniversary Community Concert at Ordway Music Theater in St. Paul on May 22, 2018 at 7 pm.
 Selected works will be published through VocalEssence Music Press.

-- Extending across the country for the first time, VocalEssence supports Chicago a cappella as they implement ¡Cantaré! with Rodrigo Cadet in the Chicago metro area, which will premiere new choral works at the ¡Cantaré!
-Chicago Community Concert on May 12, 2017 at Rockefeller Chapel.
+- Extending across the country for the second time, VocalEssence supports Chicago a cappella as they implement ¡Cantaré! with Novelli Jurado in the Chicago metro area, which will premiere new choral works at the ¡Cantaré!
+Chicago Community Concert on May 4, 2018 at Benito Juarez Community Academy.

 - Evaluation is an important component of the program, as VocalEssence builds upon the evaluation tools developed by UpFront Consulting to ensure greatest student impact.